 The Board has collective responsibility for promoting the long-term sustainability and success of the Bank by directing and supervising its affairs within a framework of prudent and effective controls.
 The Board takes into account the legitimate interests of shareholders, customers, employees and other relevant stakeholders.
+There are established procedures for Directors to seek independent professional advice on matters relating to the Bank where appropriate.
+All costs associated with obtaining such advice will be borne by the Bank.

 The Board is responsible for providing strategic direction and overseeing the implementation of strategic objectives and goals by the Management.
-The Board has established specialized committees with clear delegation and formal terms of reference setting out the authorities, responsibilities and membership for the oversight of certain major functional areas.
-Each specialized committee, including Executive Committee (and its sub-committee, Digital Transformation Committee), Audit Committee, Nomination and Remuneration Committee, Risk Committee and Sustainability Committee, is provided with sufficient resources to perform its duties.
-The Board has also established senior management-level specialized committees as detailed below in this report.
+The Board has established five committees with clear delegation and formal terms of reference setting out the authorities, responsibilities and membership for the oversight of certain major functional areas.
+Each committee, including Executive Committee (and its sub-committee, Digital Transformation Committee), Audit Committee, Nomination and Remuneration Committee, Risk Committee and Sustainability Committee, is provided with sufficient resources to perform its duties.
+The Board has also established senior management-level committees as detailed below in this report.